eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-3/index.md

 -   Add link from a task parameter description into the task's Markdown documentation for this parameter, if available.
 -   Show sample (output) entities for workflow operators in the workflow reports.
 -   Text dataset allows to configure the zip regex.
--   Support setting the locale for the 'Parse date pattern' and 'Parse date' transform operators.
+-   Support setting the locale for the `Parse date pattern` and `Parse date` transform operators.
     -   `*` selects all direct children of the current token
 -   More fine-grained access control:
     -   In addition to a base action, it is possible to specify as many specific actions that protect specific endpoints.